aiidateam/aiida-core/docs/source/tutorial/basic.rst

     def multiply(x, y):
         return x * y

-This defines the most basic process in AiiDA: the *calculation function*.
+This converts the ``multiply`` function into an AiIDA *calculation function*, the most basic execution unit in AiiDA.
 Next, load the ``Int`` node you have created in the previous section using the ``load_node`` function and the PK of the data node:

 .. code-block:: python